psi1703/k8s-ansible/docs/architecture/current-architecture-and-sch-gap-analysis.md

 ## Architecture sign-off checklist

-* [ ] `.env` is the only source of site/operator values.
+* [x] `.env` is the only source of site/operator values.
-* [ ] Portal access works through `https://srvotptest26.init-db.lan`.
+* [x] Portal access works through `https://srvotptest26.init-db.lan`.
-* [ ] Grafana access works through `https://grafana.init-db.lan`.
+* [x] Grafana access works through `https://grafana.init-db.lan`.
-* [ ] Redis is required and healthy.
+* [x] Redis is required and healthy.
-* [ ] Redis HAProxy routes to the Sentinel-selected master.
+* [x] Redis HAProxy routes to the Sentinel-selected master.
-* [ ] Redis StatefulSet/PVC resources are not destructively recreated during normal updates.
+* [x] Redis StatefulSet/PVC resources are not destructively recreated during normal updates.
-* [ ] App data is on NFS/RWX storage.
+* [x] App data is on NFS/RWX storage.
-* [ ] Monitor is internal only with no Service/Ingress.
+* [x] Monitor is internal only with no Service/Ingress.
-* [ ] Telegram alerting works when configured.
+* [x] Telegram alerting is the supported path.
-* [ ] Prometheus scrapes portal and monitor.
+* [x] Prometheus scrapes portal and monitor.
-* [ ] Grafana dashboard is provisioned from generated ConfigMap.
+* [x] Grafana dashboard is provisioned from generated ConfigMap.
-* [ ] OTP business-flow validation passes.
+* [x] OTP business-flow validation passed on 2026-06-03.
-* [ ] Two-replica OTP validation passes.
+* [x] Two-replica OTP validation passed on 2026-06-03.
-* [ ] Controlled worker-drain validation passes or is explicitly tracked as pending.
+* [x] Controlled worker-drain validation passed for both workers on 2026-06-03.
 * [ ] TLS client trust is completed or explicitly tracked as pending.
+* [ ] Redis backup/restore procedure is documented.
+* [ ] SCH accepts Redis Sentinel/HAProxy or selects managed Redis.
+* [ ] Final production LB/VIP model is confirmed with SCH if required.